uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_MadsTEMDriver.rst

 9       6  VegCarbon    0     0.297  Root

 Then check the data so that we are confident that we understand the ordering.
+The following lines actually compare values.
+This is somewhat redundant in light of the above tests.

 >>> a = flat_targets[len(d.pftnums):len(d.pftnums)+3]
 >>> b = df_targets.loc[ (df_targets['ctname']=='VegCarbon') & (df_targets['pft']==0) ]['observed']